-Umbrella purchasers are purchasers that did not buy the price-fixed product from an alleged conspirator, either directly or indirectly (that is, as part of a vertical distribution chain); they bought it from firms that are not part of the conspiracy or through distribution www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/04314.html.

-chains descending from those firms.
+Umbrella purchasers are purchasers that did not buy a price-fixed product from an alleged conspirator, either directly or indirectly (that is, as part of a vertical distribution chain); they bought it from firms that are not part of the conspiracy or through distribution chains descending from those firms.
 Class counsel typically argue that umbrella purchasers have a claim against conspirators because the alleged conspiracy created an umbrella of supra-competitive prices, enabling non-cartel members to raise prices, causing their customers to pay an overcharge.
-Canadian courts have not taken a unified approach to the claims of umbrella purchasers, and there is divergent authority in Ontario and British Columbia.
+Canadian courts have not taken a unified approach to the claims of umbrella purchasers, and the issue is expected to be clarified by the Supreme Court in 2019.

 In 2017, the Ontario Divisional Court held in Shah v.
 LG Chem Ltd that umbrella purchasers do not have a cause of action under Section 36 of the Competition Act, and further that no claims (including common law claims) by umbrella purchasers should be permitted to proceed.
 The Divisional Court held that umbrella purchaser claims would open defendants up to indeterminate liability for the pricing decisions of non-defendant manufacturers over which the defendants have no control.
 The spectre of indeterminate liability is contrary to the common law principles governing recovery for pure economic loss.
+This decision was overturned on appeal to the Court of Appeal for Ontario in 2018, as the Court held that umbrella purchasers did have a viable cause of action.